ajoh504/CollectibleShopManager/README.md

 # Collectible Shop Manager

-An application designed for collectible shop owners.
-Store, manage, and keep track of inventory and sales history for your business.
+An inventory tracking system with an emphasis on collectible items, such as books, comic books, coins, and more.

+The main purpose of this project is as a learning tool.

+For a list of errors, proposed fixes, and long-term changes, please view the todo.txt file.